cncf/enduser-public/README.md

 To join, register your KubeCon CloudNativeCon ticket with your company email address and add the "CNCF End User Partner Summit" to your ticket.

 The complete agenda is [available on the private cncf/enduser repository](https://github.com/cncf/enduser/blob/master/kubecon/README.md).
-If this 404s for you, [open an issue to request access](https://github.com/cncf/enduser-public/issues/new?assignees=oicheryl&labels=&template=access-end-user-community.md&title=Request+access+for+%5BORGANIZATION+NAME%5D).
+If this 404s for you, [request access via the Member Desk](http://memberdesk.cncf.io/).

 ## End User SIGs and User Groups